orbs-network/orbs-contract-sdk/README.md

 }
 ```

-To increment the counter by 75, for example, please type in the terminal:
+To increment the counter by 75, for example, please type into the terminal:
 ```
 // sending
 gamma-cli send-tx -i add-25.json -signer user1